-I have been in Miami more times that I can remember as every year growing up we used to go twice, as it is one of the closest american airports to my hometown of Guayaquil, Ecuador.
-I have always had to do a layover in Miami when going anywhere else in the United States.
+I have been in Miami more times that I can remember as I went twice every year growing up, with Miami being one of the closest US airports to my hometown of Guayaquil, Ecuador.
+Even when I was traveling to other parts of the United States, there was always a layover in Miami.
 That is why I created this quick guide on what to do and see in Miami to help you enjoy and take full advantage of your next layover in Florida.

 The most important thing you should know is that in Florida the transportation system is lacking, so you will need to rent a car in Miami to explore the city.
 It will save you time and will make your time in this sunshine city more enjoyable.
 The good thing is that you can put your luggage and backpack on your trunk and enjoy the beach, the Everglades or the malls without worry.